himanshu229/employee-management/README.md

 ## Node version should be above 18.14.0

-## Run command `npm install`
+## Run command to install the packages `npm install`

-## application run command `npm run dev`
+## Application run command `npm run dev` or `npm start`

-## if application throw too many attempt it means you already hit apis mutliple times you can check on inspect-> network
+## If the application throws a `too many attempts` error it means you have already hit APIs multiple times you can check on inspect-> network